open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

     tag: latest
 EOF
 ```
-Commit, push and reconcile the `Localization` and once it has done it's thing we should see two snapshots:
+Commit, push and reconcile the `Localization` custom resource.
+Once it has done it's thing, we should see two snapshots:

 `kubectl get snapshots`

+**ToDo:** Suggestion: The result of this kubectl command should be displayed here.

 `Localization` is the only transformation step we will perform in this simple scenario.
-So now let's move on and create a couple of Flux manifests so that we can apply the contents of our `Snapshot` to the cluster
+For now let's move on and create a couple of Flux manifests so that we can apply the contents of our `Snapshot` to the cluster:

 ### Consuming `Snapshots` via Flux